neonmoe/activity-graph/README.md

 Generates a visualization of your commit activity in a set of git repositories.

 USAGE:
-    activity-graph.exe [FLAGS] [OPTIONS] [SUBCOMMAND]
+    activity-graph [FLAGS] [OPTIONS] [SUBCOMMAND]

 FLAGS:
     -h, --help       Prints help information
-    -s, --stdout     Prints a visualization into stdout -V, --version    Prints version information
+        --stdout     Prints a visualization into stdout
+    -V, --version    Prints version information
     -v, --verbose    Prints verbose information

 OPTIONS:
-    -a, --author <author>                      Regex that matches the author(s) whose commits are being counted (if not set, all commits will be accounted for) -d, --depth <depth>                        How many subdirectories deep the program should search (if not set, there is no limit)
+    -a, --author <author>                      Regex that matches the author(s) whose commits are being counted (if not set, all commits will be counted)
+    -d, --depth <depth>                        How many subdirectories deep the program should search (if not set, there is no limit)
-        --external-css <external-css>          A css file that will be pasted at the end of the css --external-footer <external-footer>    A html file that will be pasted at the end of the <body> element --external-head <external-head>        A html file that will be pasted in the <head> element --external-header <external-header>    A html file that will be pasted at the beginning of the <body> element -r, --repos <repos>...
+        --external-css <external-css>          A css file that will be pasted at the end of the css --external-footer <external-footer>    A html file that will be pasted at the end of the <body> element --external-head <external-head>        A html file that will be pasted in the <head> element --external-header <external-header>    A html file that will be pasted at the beginning of the <body> element -i, --input <input>...
 Path(s) to the directory (or directories) containing the repositories you want to include

 SUBCOMMANDS: